-Hailey Bieber Looks Pretty in Pink at 2019 Met Gala As She Attends Without Justin Bieber
+Hailey Bieber's Thong Is On Full Display at 2019 Met Gala

 E!

-Hailey Bieber has arrived at the 2019 Met Gala!
+Hailey Bieber has arrived at the 2019 Met Gala, and so has her underwear.

 It simply wouldn't be the annual affair without an appearance from Hailey Bieber (née Baldwin) and she certainly did not disappoint.
 However, her husband Justin Bieber was noticeably absent from the evening and did not accompany her to the star-studded gala.
 Had Justin attended, it would have marked their first Met Gala as a couple and also their first official appearance since tying the knot more than six months ago.